hughrun/ephemetoot/README.md

 ## Rate limits

 As of v2.7.2 the Mastodon API has a rate limit of 30 deletions per 30 minutes. `mastodon.py` automatically handles this.
 If you are running `ephemetoot` for the first time and/or have a lot of toots to delete, it may take a while as the script will pause when it hits a rate limit, until the required time has expired.

+## ASCII / utf-8 errors

+Prior to Python 3.7, running a Python script on come BSD and Linux systems may throw an error.
+This can be resolved by setting a _locale_ that encodes utf-8, by using the environment setting `PYTHONIOENCODING=utf-8` when running the script, or by simply upgrading your Python version to 3.7 or higher.
+See [Issue 11](ttps://github.com/hughrun/ephemetoot/issues/11) for more information.

 # Bugs and suggestions